coffee19850519/single_cell_spatial_image/README.md

 *	The folder 'segmentation_map' stores the predicted tissue architectures with top-5 Moran's I.
 *	The file 'top5_evaluation.csv' records various evaluation metrics corresponding to the tissue architectures.

-This Demo takes 30-35 mins to generate all results on a machine with a 64-core CPU.
+This demo takes 30-35 mins to generate all results on the machine with a 64-core CPU.

 ### Function 3: predict tissue architecture without annotation
 Run the following command line to generate RGB images based on gene expression from different embedding parameters and predict tissue architectures with top-5 Moran's I. For demonstration, please download the example data from here and the pre-trained model from [here](https://bmbl.bmi.osumc.edu/downloadFiles/GitHub_files/S13.zip) and the pre-trained model from [here](https://bmbl.bmi.osumc.edu/downloadFiles/GitHub_files/model_S13.zip).
 Then put unzip folders 'S13' and 'model_S13' in the source code folder.